What is breast cancer?

 Both women and men get breast cancer

-Men can get breast cancer too.
+Although it is much rarer than in women, men can get breast cancer too.
 Every year about 400 men are diagnosed in the UK.

 Older people are more likely to get breast cancer than younger people